toddcblank/kid_randomicus/README.md

 ## Specifically this game randomizes:

 * The screens in the scrolling levels.
-These will normally be randomized every load, which means it'll change on death, but the seed can be fixed via the password screen (see next note)
+These will normally be randomized every load, which means it'll change on death, but the seed can be fixed via the password screen (see next note).
+Some level lengths have been slightly adjusted:
+    * 1-1, 1-2, and 1-3 area all 18 screens in length (normally 12, 14, and 20, respectively)
+    * 2-1 is 27 screens in length, 2-2 and 2-3 are 30 screens (the same as the vanilla game)
+    * 3-1, 3-2, and 3-3 are 20 screens in length (normally 11, 14, and 16, respectively)
 * Doors in World 1, World 2 & World 3.
 There's no guarantee on the number or types of rooms you'll find, other than the game will not spawn strength upgrade rooms in world 1 if you already have a strength of +1 or higher.
 It will not spawn them in world 2 if you have a strength of +3 or higher.
 * Fortresses - These are randomized once per playthrough, so if you die they will always remain the same.
 The fotresses get longer as the game goes on, with 1-4 being 32 rooms, 2-4 being 40 rooms, and 3-4 being 48 rooms.
 * Enemies in Fortresses - If you see Eggplant Wizards be careful!
 There might not be a hospital!